 In an OTF map, the telescope scans along a series of rows while the back-ends are continuously integrating the incoming signal.
 An average is recorded after the telescope has moved a specific distance on the sky.
 Typically, the size of these steps is half of the beam width.
-Using default mapping parameters (see Section 6.2.3), each point in the central region of an OTF map will be covered at least once by each pixel of the array (either the HFA or the LFA).
-The size of this central region changes as a function of the mapping parameters, and it can be assessed easily with USPOT's visualization options (see Section 6.2.3.2).
+Using default mapping parameters, each point in the central region of an OTF map will be covered at least once by each pixel of the array (either the HFA or the LFA).
+The size of this central region changes as a function of the mapping parameters, and it can be assessed easily with USPOT's visualization options (see the examples in Section 6.2.3.3).